Grade Level: 10 (9-12)

 Structural engineering is one of the oldest forms of engineering.
 The earliest buildings, roads, aqueducts and bridges all required structural design to make sure they were functional and safe.
 Structural engineering, though, is not unique to buildings.
 In fact, aerospace engineers use structural engineering when they design satellites, mechanical engineers use structural engineering when they design the frames of cars, even computer engineers use structural engineering to figure out how to best connect a video card to a motherboard!

 In this lesson, you are going to learn about how structural engineers rely on fundamental geometries, with which we can easily predict performance, to design structurally sound objects and buildings.
+Following the lesson, students can conduct the fun and hands-on associated activity Truss Destruction in which they will construct trusses using Popsicle sticks and hot glue, and then test them to failure as they evaluate the relative strength of different truss configurations and construction styles.

 (Next, show students the Strength of Shapes Presentation using the suggested script provided in the Lesson Background section.)